 The cruise control may not hold the set speed when you are going up and down hills.
 If your speed increases going down a hill, use the brakes to slow down to the desired speed.
 This will cancel the cruise control.
-To resume the set speed, press and hold the RESUME/accd button until the CRUISE CONTROL light on the instrument panel comes on.
+To resume the set speed, press the RESUME/accel button.
+The CRUISE CONTROL light on the instrument panel comes on.

 When climbing a steep hill, the automatic transmission may downshift to hold the set speed.